-Similar to an In-House Counsel in the advice they provide to their employer but different in the sense that they operate as the only lawyer employed by the business, Sole Counsels must often come up with smarter and more innovative approaches to working and problem solving as they handle all aspects of legal.
+Similar to an In-House Counsel in the advice they provide to their employer but different in the sense that they operate as the only Lawyer employed by the business, Sole Counsel must often come up with smarter and more innovative approaches to working and problem solving as they handle all aspects of legal.

 - Sole Regional Counsel

 Also referred to as Sole Divisional Counsel and much like the Sole In-House Counsel, a Sole Regional Counsel is a Lawyer who, while part of an organisation’s larger legal team, operates as the sole adviser in a specific location, office, or division.

 In-house legal teams also include professionals such as Paralegals, Legal Secretaries or Compliance Officers.